Complete convergence of message passing algorithms for some satisfiability problems: Introduction

-Let $\F$ be a CNF formula.
-For a variable $x$, let $N^+(x)$ be the set of clauses in $\F$ in which $x$ appears positively (namely, as the literal $x$), and $N^{-}(x)$ be the set of clauses in which $x$ appears negatively.
-For a clause $C$, let $N^+(C)$ be the set of variables that appear positively in $C$, and respectively $N^-(C)$ for negative ones.
 There are two types of messages involved in the \textsf{WP} algorithm.
-Messages sent from a \textbf{variable} $x_{i}$ to a \textbf{clause} $C_{j}$ in which it appears: If $x_i$ appears only in $C_j$ then we set the message to 0.
-The intuitive interpretation of this message should be $x_i$ signals $C_j$ what is currently its favorable assignment by the other clauses it appears in (a positive message means TRUE, negative one means FALSE and a 0 message means UNASSIGNED).
-The second type are messages sent from a \textbf{clause} $C_{j}$ to a \textbf{variable} $x_{i}$ appearing in $C_j$: where $I_{< 0}(b)$ is an indicator function which is '1' iff $b<0$ (respectively $I_{>0}$).
-If $C_j$ contains only $x_i$ (which cannot be the case in 3CNF formulas) then the message is set to 1. $C_j \rightarrow x_i=1$ can be intuitively interpreted as $C_{j}$ sending a \emph{warning} to $x_i$ asking it to commit to satisfying $C_j$ (as all other literals signaled $C_j$ that currently they evaluate to FALSE).
+Messages sent from a variable $x_i$ to a clause $C_j$ in which it appears, and vice a versa.
+Consider a clause $C_j$ that contains a variable $x_i$.
+A message from $x_i$ to $C$ is denoted by $x_i \rightarrow C_j$, and it has an integer value.
+A positive value indicates that $x_i$ is tentatively set to true, and a negative value indicates that $x_i$ is tentatively set to false.
+A message from $C_j$ to $x_i$ is denoted by $C_j \rightarrow x_i$, and it has a Boolean value.
+A value of 1 indicates that $C_j$ tentatively wants $x_i$ to satisfy it, and a 0 value indicates that $C_j$ is tentatively indifferent to the value of $x_i$.
+We now present the update rules for these messages.
+If $x_i$ appears only in $C_j$ then we set the message to 0. where $I_{< 0}(b)$ is an indicator function which is `1' iff $b<0$ (respectively $I_{>0}$).
+If $C_j$ contains only $x_i$ (which cannot be the case in 3CNF formulas) then the message is set to 1.
 Lastly, we define the current assignment of a variable $x_i$ to be If $B_i>0$ then $x$ is assigned TRUE, if $B_i<0$ then $x_i$ is assigned FALSE, otherwise $x_i$ is UNASSIGNED.
 Assume some order on the clause-variable messages (e.g. the lexicographical order on pairs of the form $(j,i)$ representing the message $C_{j} \rightarrow x_i$).
 Given a vector $\alpha \in \{0,1\}^{3m}$ in which every entry is the value of the corresponding $C_{j}\rightarrow x_i$ message, a partial assignment $\psi\in \{TRUE,FALSE,UNASSIGNED\}^n$ can be generated according to the corresponding $B_i$ values (as previously explained).